kimek/playground-vanilla-php-login/README.md

 # Vanilla PHP Login System

-A simple login system built with vanilla PHP, supporting user registration, login, and file uploads.
+A test login system built in 4 hours with vanilla PHP, featuring user registration, login, and file uploads.

+Note: This code is a demonstration of my skills and is not perfect.

 ## Requirements